PHSAServiceOperationsCenter/PHSA-SOC/docs/source/mail_collector/data_collection.rst

 ---------------

-Instances of the :ref:`Mail Borg Client Application` running on monitoring bots located on remote sites are generating data about Exchange services availability for each remote site in the form of Windows event log entries.
+Instances of the :ref:`Mail Borg Client Application` running on monitoring bots located at remote sites are generating data about Exchange services availability for each remote site in the form of Windows event log entries.
 The Windows events thus generated are collected via a chain composed of `Winlogbeat <https://www.elastic.co/products/beats/winlogbeat>`_,